U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 Omar, chief co-sponsor Rep. Jan Schakowsky of Illinois and 32 other Democrats introduced the bill in October.
 It advanced in recent weeks after a late November video showed Boebert telling supporters an anecdote — disputed by Omar — in which she joked that Omar was a terrorist.

-Boebert later deleted the video and apologized “to anyone in the Muslim community I offended” but a direct conversation with Omar went south after Boebert refused a further apology.
+Boebert later deleted the video and apologized “to anyone in the Muslim community I offended” but a direct conversation with Omar deteriorated after Boebert refused a further apology.

 Several Democrats said Tuesday the episode showed Islamophobia was still a problem that needed to be addressed.

-“We have even heard disturbing rhetoric from some right here in this institution,” Rules Chairman Jim McGovern (D-Mass.) said.
+“We have even heard disturbing rhetoric from some right here in this institution,” Rules Chairman Jim McGovern, D-Massachusetts, said.
 “A member of this House has told a completely fabricated story again and again that implies a Muslim colleague is a terrorist… just because they are Muslim.”

 McGovern said the incident was “a stain on this entire institution.”